ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 Results:
 ![top 10 hashtags pie chart](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2015/09/Spark-Streaming-Twitter-top-10-hashtag-1024x756.png)

-7. The next visualization demonstrate how to build a more complex analytic, which decompose the top 5 hashtags by sentiment scores.
-The code below computes the mean of all the sentiment scores and visualize them in a multi-series bar chart
+7. Now build a more complex report, which decomposes the top 5 hashtags by sentiment scores.
+Run the following code to compute the mean of all the sentiment scores and visualizes them in a multi-series bar chart

 ```
 	cols = tweets.columns[-9:]